-The current economic slowdown along with the central bank decision to stop allocating subsidized housing loans are negatively weighing on the construction sector.
+The current economic slowdown along with the central bank decision to stop allocating subsidized housing loans are negatively weighed on the construction sector.

 According to the Orders of Engineers in Beirut and Tripoli, the number of construction permits declined by an annual 17.64%to settle at 9,342 permits by August 2018.
 The Construction Area Authorized by Permits (CAP) also slipped by 25.68% year-on-year (y-o-y) to stand at 6.40M square meters (sqm), which most likely indicates that investors are preferring smaller projects.